Smart Tags – a Comprehensive Guide to Modern Tagging

 An example of smart tags are seen when a user types ‘August’.
 This would cause smart tags to trigger options to open the calendar or hyperlink the word to relevant data.
 Smart tags are similar to metadata.

 How Do Smart Tags Work?

 Smart tags have an identifier that automates data storage based on keywords it finds.
 Smart tags label data within documents or images when it identifies relevant words or numbers.
 It is like a digital version of a labeler, giving information about certain items it labels.
 If a user types ‘mother’ into a document, the smart tag indicator might present options such as finding a contact (the user’s mother).

 Another way smart tags work is by automating the creation of hyperlinks.
 When someone types a business into a document, they don’t type out the website domain name as if they were entering it into a web browser.
 When smart tags identify a business, they can sync the name to the business’ website.
 For example, if a user typed ‘Pepsi’ into a document, the smart tag could auto hypertag it to link to www.pepsi.com.

 What Are the Benefits of Smart Tags?

 Smart tags can also boost file organization based on auto tagging of documents and images.
-Smart tags automate the generation of valid data for files, which helps users sort and search large amounts of images and documents.
+They automate the generation of valid data for files, which helps users sort and search large amounts of images and documents.
 This creates a storage system designed to retrieve files faster.

-Smart tags used to be specific, so the scope of the tags was limited.
-As technology changed, smart tags have evolved along with it.
+Smart tags used to be specific, so their scope was limited.
+As technology changed, they have evolved along with it.
 An example of this is the creation of smart tag APIs.
-An example of a smart tag API is something that automatically inputs details into a different program.
+A smart tag API is something that automatically inputs details into a different program.
 If someone has to input a date or address into a program and they have a smart tag API, the system might allow them to automatically include these into every new message or document.

 It’s important to explore different ways to use smart tags.
 Determine the best way to increase productivity through different smart tag settings.